Joe is a projection and lighting designer for live performance and events.

 As a Lighting Designer, projects include Peter and the Starcatcher, A Midsummer Night’s Dream and Big Fish for UP Stages; as well as Singin’ in the Rain, Anything Goes, Legally Blonde, and All Shook Up for the Norwin Theatre Company.

 In addition to Joe’s experience as a Projection and Lighting Designer, he also has experience working in other areas of theatre as both a Sound and Scenic Designer.
 Additionally, as a member of the electronics and audio staff, toured the country with Carolina Crown Drum and Bugle Corps during the summer of 2013.
 That summer, Carolina Crown won their first DCI World Championship.
-Joe is also the Electronics and Audio Designer for both the Norwin High School Marching Band and the Penn-Trafford High School Bands.
+Joe is the Electronics and Audio Designer for the Penn-Trafford High School Bands and on the Electronics and Audio Team for the Norwin High School Marching Band.

 Joe graduated from the University of Pittsburgh with a Bachelor of Philosophy (BPhil) in Theatre Arts and a Bachelor of Science in Information Science.
 While at Pitt, he was an active member of the University of Pittsburgh Chapter of the United States Institute for Technical Theatre, serving as a chapter officer.
 He is also a general member of USITT.